LGBTQ and Addiction: How Addiction Affects The LGBTQ Community

 Stimulants

-The most common stimulants used by the LGBTQ community include meth, cocaine, and adderall.
+The most common stimulants used by the LGBTQIA+ community include meth, cocaine, and adderall.
 Studies show that gay men are 12.2 more likely to use these drugs than straight men.

 Chem sex refers to the use of substances like crystal meth before or during sexual encounters to enhance the experience.
 While engaging in chem sex does not necessarily mean that someone has a substance use disorder, the routine coupling of substances with sex can also lead to increased risk of development of a dependance or addiction.